 What Treats to Give and What Not to Give

 So assuming that you’re going to give your dog food treats – and of course, it doesn’t have to be food as some dogs will be just as delighted with toy treats – what should you give?

-There are so many different types of dog treats in pet stores and online, ranging from biscuits to meaty bones, to chews of various sizes and flavours.
+There are so many types of dog treats in pet stores and online, ranging from biscuits to meaty bones to chews of various sizes and flavours.
 You can pay anything from £1 for a small pack of puppy biscuits to £10-12 for a large antler chew for a big dog.
-Whichever you decide to buy for your pet remember the golden rule; don’t over-indulge him and keep an eye on his weight.
-Biscuits and hide treats all contain calories so if you’re giving these it’s best to reduce his regular food portions accordingly.
+Whichever you decide to buy for your pet, remember the golden rule; don’t over-indulge him and keep an eye on his weight.
+Biscuits and hide treats contain calories, so if you’re giving these it’s best to reduce his regular food portions accordingly.

-In conclusion, use treats sparingly to avoid obesity and if in any doubt about what you can give to your dog then ask your vet for nutritional advice.
+In conclusion, use treats sparingly to avoid obesity and if you are in any doubt what you can give to your dog, then ask your vet for nutritional advice.

 Below are some related posts we think you might light